-Glacier is a quite cost-effective solution for the prolonged keeping of important data which is not used often.
-It is a nice choice for a company which possesses a lot of outdated electronic documentation and wants a cheap but safe storage.
+Amazon Glacier is a quite cost-effective solution for the prolonged keeping of important data that is not used often.
+It is a nice choice for a company that possesses a lot of outdated electronic documentation and wants cheap but safe storage.
 Amazon does not urge its customers to store more or less there, though Glacier's optimal usage model foresees archives to be kept for a longer period of time.

 How to use cold storage - like Amazon S3 Glacier - cost-effectively and efficiently?
 Find out in our whitepaper:

-The monthly storage price is fixed and varies from $0.004 to $0.013 per 1GB, depending on a region.
+The monthly storage price is fixed and varies from $0.004 to $0.013 per 1GB, depending on the region.
 Retrieval is free for up to 10 GB a month.
-Deletion of data is free if this data was stored for more than 3 months, otherwise, an early deletion fee would be applied.
+The deletion of data is free if this data was stored for more than 3 months, otherwise, an early deletion fee would be applied.

 Further reading Amazon S3 Glacier Pricing Explained

-In 2019, Amazon S3 Glacier Deep Archive storage class will become available.
-The new service is meant for deep archival data that is only needed very infrequently but can’t be deleted.
+Amazon S3 Glacier Deep Archive storage class is meant for deep archival data that is only needed very infrequently but can’t be deleted.
 Storing 1Gb will cost you $0.00099 per month.

 Users have to set up jobs in order to download archives or archive lists in vault snapshots.
 These jobs run in the background and usually take several hours to complete.
 There are two ways to upload data

-- Direct upload from user's instance to Glacier.
+- Direct upload to Glacier from the user's instance.